angular/components/guides/v15-mdc-migration.md

 #### Running a Partial Migration

-Depending on the size and complexity of your application, you may want to migrate a single component (or small group of components) at a time, rather than all at once.
+Depending on the size and complexity of your application, you may want to migrate a single component or small group of components at a time, rather than all components at once.
-TODO(wagnermaciel): Add details on this: script params, which components need to move together

 You may also want to migrate your app one module at a time instead of all together.
 You can use both the old implementation and new implementation in the same application, as long as they aren't used in the same `NgModule`.

-TODO(wagnermaciel): Add detail on this: script params.
+The script will prompt you for the directory and components you want to migrate.

 ### 3. Check for TODOs left by the migration tool.